 To contact FGCC, please contact: 850-880-3433.

-To report illegal gambling activity, please File a Complaint.
+To report illegal gambling activity, please File a Report.

 In Florida, certain types of organizations, such as charities, nonprofit organizations, veterans’ organizations, fraternal organizations, and retirement communities, may be permitted to offer certain types of gambling activities to their patrons provided certain requirements are met.